emartinezs44/SparkGCN/Readme.md

 **Execution**

-You can use SBT version >= 1.0(https://www.scala-sbt.org/download.html) to execute the example, indicating the propagation function model to apple, **0** to NOT apply convolution and **1** to apply GCN propagation model(see https://arxiv.org/pdf/1609.02907.pdf) and the number of epochs.
+You can use SBT version >= 1.0(https://www.scala-sbt.org/download.html) to execute the example, indicating the propagation function model to apply, **0** to NOT apply convolution and **1** to apply GCN propagation model(see https://arxiv.org/pdf/1609.02907.pdf) and the number of epochs.

 Example:
 	```sbt run 1 200```